 Expats have a number of options when it comes to accommodation in the Netherlands.
 The country is known for being tolerant and cosmopolitan, and in large cities, dozens of cultures live side by side, so it’s common to find expats from all over the world living and working together in different areas.

 Short-term leases are available, but demand for accommodation is high in larger cities such as Amsterdam, Rotterdam and The Hague.
 Housing in these cities is expensive, but accommodation in their outlying suburbs is generally more affordable than city-centre living.

 The state of housing in the Netherlands is generally good because of strict laws concerning the environment and construction regulations.
-However, when buying or renting older houses, it's best to check for damages, which many people do with the help of a consultant who knows about construction and building.
-Expats should also note that housing may be more compact than what they are used to owing to the population density of the Netherlands.
+Still, when buying or renting older houses, it's best to check for damages, which many people do with the help of a consultant who knows about construction and building.
+Expats should also note that housing may be more compact than what they may be accustomed to.

 Types of accommodation in the Netherlands

 The Netherlands offers a range of accommodation, including standalone, semi-detached and terraced houses, as well as apartments ranging from small studio units to larger units with multiple bedrooms.
 The Dutch housing market also distinguishes social from private housing.